-Dorm-to-dorm guests may stay a maximum of three nights per week, except with approval from the Assistant to the Dean of Students - Men, Assistant to the Dean of Students - Women, or Dean of Students.
+Dorm-to-dorm guests may stay a maximum of three nights per week, except with approval from the Dean of Students or the Assistant to the Dean of Students.

 - Students may not stay Thursday, Friday, and Saturday of one week followed by Sunday, Monday, and Tuesday of the next. - Guests staying longer than three nights per week may be charged a guest fee. - No visitors or off-campus students are allowed in residence halls past curfew without signing the guest list in the lobby.
 The list will be kept by the monitor on duty each evening.